madetech/blog/posts/enterprise-lacking-cloud-skills.md

 Just as workloads needing to be broken down for migration to the cloud so do the programmes of work.
 Instead of migrating everything at once or even just a collection of applications, build a roadmap for migrating one.
 Commit to the spend of migrating only that one piece of the puzzle.

 ## Organisations need to work to improve cloud skills

+If organisations are lacking the experience required for migrations, that experience needs to be attained from somewhere.
+External help has to be in the mix but it may not necessarily mean getting a service provider to do all the work especially if you already have IT / engineering teams in house.

+Having a single team who work in the same physical location be responsible for the end to end delivery of the migration of a single application is an approach we've had great success with.

+Having reduced the complexity of the migration by limiting it to one application, and provided breathing room to learn, teams can thrive in these empowering environments.
+Bring in external experts in cloud to help train the team in new ways of working and eventually you will have a cloud ready team.

+When training the capability in house is not an option, an external service provider will have to be engaged.
+The migration of a single application should not need more than 2-4 permanent team members.
+If your provider is selling you any more than that you need to walk away, quickly.

+## Build on successes and learn from failures

+A failed migration of a single application, or delays to that migration will have a significantly lower cost than if you committed to a larger programme of work.
+This lean approach will provide many opportunities to learn, build confidence, gain new skills, and reduce risk significantly.

+It's important to provide a [safe space](https://www.madetech.com/blog/learning-from-mistakes) for teams to make mistakes and learn from them.
+We do not build experience without them.
+The enterprise world is often full of fear of failure and who can blame when failure has consequence in millions of pounds and dollars.

+Enterprises will find the less riskier and far cheaper path to the cloud by breaking the journey down in smaller steps.